molpopgen/fwdpp/test/README.md

 These scripts assume that all binaries are available in your user's path, and that your cluster is setup to automatically cd to SGE_O_WORKDIR.

+You will need to replace "queuename" with the appropriate queue names for your cluster, add lines to add relevant modules, etc.

 Job 1 runs the simulations:

 ```{sh}